DEGIRO vs Saxo Bank

 Is DEGIRO really free for ETF investing?

-Which broker is better for a European investor with €10,000–€50,000?
+Which broker handles taxes better for European investors?

 Can I use both DEGIRO and Saxo Bank?

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
 Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.
+Fee structures, tax regimes, and platform features are updated by brokers periodically — information on this page reflects research conducted in April 2026 and may not reflect subsequent changes.